Prof.

 of his final year projects are

-socially related.
+social services related.
 He is particularly interested in developing with his final

-good phone using habits in young children.
+aids for the visually impaired.
 Recently, he works with his fyp

-Adjudicator and Supervisor of the Joint School
+Adjudicator and Supervisor of the Joint School Science Exhibitions.

 He was the recipient of the